-As shown in Figure 52: mLDP FEC for inter-AS with recursive opaque value, the root "10.0.0.21" is an ASBR and the opaque value contains the original mLDP FEC.
-As such, in the leaf's AS where the actual root "10.0.0.14" is not known, the LDP FEC can be routed using the local root of ASBR.
+As shown in the preceding figure, the root "10.0.0.21" is an ASBR and the opaque value contains the original mLDP FEC.
+As such, in the AS of the leaf where the actual root "10.0.0.14" is not known, the LDP FEC can be routed using the local root of ASBR.
 When the FEC arrives at an ASBR that co-locates in the same AS as the actual root, an LDP FEC with transit IPv4 opaque is generated.
 The end-to-end picture for inter-AS mLDP for non-VPN multicast is shown in Figure 53: Non-VPN mLDP with recursive opaque for inter-AS.